BolleA7X/xmas-tree/README.md

     rustup override set nightly-2021-01-07

 This will set the rust buildchain to a version which is compatible with the AVR toolchain.

+## COMPILING & FLASHING

+To compile the project run the command

+    cargo build

+for the debug version, or

+    cargo build --release

+for the release (optimized) version.

+This will create a *xmas-tree.elf* file inside the *target/avr-atmega328p/debug* folder.

+To flash the program to the Arduino:

+1. Connect the Arduino to the computer via the USB cable
+2. Find the device name with the command ```ls /dev``` (for example: */ttyACM0*)
+3. run the commands:
+    ```
+    cd target/avr-atmega328p/debug

+    avrdude -p m328p -c arduino -P /dev/ttyACM0 -b 115200 -U flash:w:xmas-tree.elf
+    ```